andreafought/Project/README.md

 <img width="635" alt="Screen Shot 2021-07-01 at 6 39 06 PM" src="https://user-images.githubusercontent.com/83591280/124320610-79c03780-db7c-11eb-8fa9-5be1ba4ceec8.png">

+The last graph can also be observed based on genre, as pop and bolero will have differences in their variables.
+As many artits will not change genre, it is important to have the dimensions for different genres in order to create a formula based on recipe.

 <img width="573" alt="Screen Shot 2021-07-01 at 10 02 37 PM" src="https://user-images.githubusercontent.com/83591280/124309282-c864d600-db6a-11eb-97c5-d616976da070.png">

+The graph has the accumulated data with the recipe for the perfect song to be placed in the top ranks in spotify.

 <img width="502" alt="Screen Shot 2021-07-01 at 10 10 22 PM" src="https://user-images.githubusercontent.com/83591280/124309297-ce5ab700-db6a-11eb-83c6-a2b157082cd2.png">